By Jennifer Bright Reich

 Share what you have learned

 My hope is that women who are in their mid- 30’s and forties who are struggling with becoming a parent will find the expertise, answers, and comfort they are seeking.
 There are many excellent resources for those who wish to pursue fertility treatments and for people who want to learn more to help a friend through the challenges of becoming a parent.

 About the author: Jennifer Bright Reich is coauthor of The Mommy MD Guide to Pregnancy and Birth, cofounder of MommyMDGuides.com, and a mom of two sons, in Allentown, PA.
-She was compensated by HRC for this blog but feels so passionately about the topic would have written about it for free.
+She was compensated for this blog, but feels so passionately about the topic she would have written about it for free.